Thin Lizzy: John Sykes era (1996–2010)

 Sykes stated that Thin Lizzy was now "more of a tribute thing" and that it would be wrong to record new material under that name.
 He added that while the existing band members might record together, it would not be as Thin Lizzy.
 In 2007, Gorham said that Lynott still received the biggest cheer of the night at concerts, and that the current Thin Lizzy was not active simply for money.
 "We'd stop if we thought we were just going through the motions...
 I think that has a lot to do with the songs – if they were inferior, then maybe we would have got tired of it all.
 But they're not and we haven't," he said.
 In January 2011, Gorham maintained that Lynott would have approved of the continuation of the band: "He worked long hours and travelled thousands of miles to get it to a certain level.
 There's no way he would have said 'No-one should play those songs again.'"

 Thin Lizzy, along with support band The Answer, were to support AC/DC at stadium shows in England, Ireland and Scotland at the end of June 2009, but these appearances were cancelled after drummer Aldridge broke his collarbone in an accident.
 On 30 June, the band's website confirmed that Sykes had left Thin Lizzy and all shows for the rest of 2009 were cancelled or postponed.
 Gorham stated that he would announce Thin Lizzy's future plans shortly.
 In a statement, he said, "It's been a very tough time of late for myself and the band, firstly with drummer Tommy Aldridge's injury and now the subsequent decision for John and the rest of the group to go their separate ways.
 I can only apologise to everyone who has supported us over the years, but we will be back up to full speed soon."
+Sykes died from cancer in December 2024 at the age of 65.